Krovikan-Vamp/Speckles/readme.md

 3. Download [Visual Studio Code](https://code.visualstudio.com/) as an administrator
 4. Request a Service Account key from the [administrator](https://github.com/Krovikan-Vamp)
     - Ensure the Account key is stored in the root directory of the cloned repository.
+5. Install the dependencies from the reqs file using `pip install -r reqs.txt`

 ## Using the Script